 Setting boundaries

-This means taking on the extent necessary to force the abuse to stop.
+This means taking to the extent necessary to force the abuse to stop.
 This often could mean ending a relationship or breaking ties with a spouse and never talking to them again.

 Conclusion